-3.7 The Utility Regulator has undertaken nine months of working and senior level engagement with NIE Networks to discuss the practicalities of various possible approaches to the various RP6 elements ie approach to benchmarking, asset management, financial modelling and pensions.
-As well as the traditional components of a price control, the Utility Regulator will have to consider the effect that new developments in regulatory, governmental and environmental areas will have on the price control.
+4.16 We have undertaken twelve months of working and senior level engagement with NIE Networks to discuss the practicalities of various possible approaches to the various RP6 elements ie approach to benchmarking, asset management, financial modelling and pensions.
+As indicated in our draft approach document, as well as the traditional components of a price control, we will consider the effect that new developments in regulatory, governmental and environmental areas will have for the price control.

-3.8 It is important to set out clearly the overriding aim of the price control.
 For RP6 our principal aim is to ensure that we: